tamunoWoks/database_systems/db_languages.md

 ```

 #### Database Access from Application Programs:
 SQL does not support actions such as input from users, output to displays, or communication over the network.
 Such computations and actions must be written in a host language, such as C/C++, Java, or Python, with embedded SQL queries that access the data in the database.

+**Application programs** are programs that are used to interact with the database in this fashion.
+Examples in a university system are programs that allow students to register for courses, generate class rosters, calculate student GPA, generate payroll checks, and perform other tasks.

+To access the database, DML statements need to be sent from the host to the database where they will be executed.
+This is  mostly done by using an application-program interface (set of procedures) that can be used to send DML and DDL statements to the database and retrieve the results.
+The Open Database Connectivity (ODBC) standard defines application program interfaces for use with C and several other languages.
+The Java Database Connectivity (JDBC) standard defines a corresponding interface for the Java language.